Szymon-Michalak/iOS-Resources/blog/WhatDoesAnUnwindSegueDo.md

 Then, in the `UIViewController` you’re departing from `ViewControllerC` you can drag from the body of the `UIViewController` to the Exit Icon and select the function we’ve created.

-Now, when we press the “Go Directly to A” button, the application will navigate directly from `ViewControllerC` to `ViewControllerA` skipping over anddestroyingViewControllerB along the way.
+Now, when we press the “Go Directly to A” button, the application will navigate directly from `ViewControllerC` to `ViewControllerA` skipping over and destroying `ViewControllerB` along the way.